Sruti15/Data-Visualization-Project/README.md

 **PROJECT NAME : CRIME ANALYSIS**

   The main aim of the project was to analyze various crime data in the hopes of finding key insights or trends that can potentially increase awareness about crime levels to many different groups of people.
+This is part of the data visualization project where we have used the crime data and found various data visualizations on the usecases to provide the people with better understanding and insights of the crime reports.

 **KEYWORDS**

   Crime Analysis; Data Visualization; United States cities

+ **TOOLS AND TECHNOLOGIES**

+ 1.Python
+ 2.Tableau
+ 3.MS Office Suite

 **INTRODUCTION**